kostassolo/multifp-artifacts/README.md

 ### Artifacts

 Contains 5 different extension folders, with configuration options and different signatures.

-Specifically each folder has the following :
+Specifically, each folder has the following :

-- **Source Code:** The extension's original source code extracted from the Extension Store.
+- **<extensionID>:** The extension's original source code, as extracted from the Chrome  Store.

 - **Configurations Directory:**
   - `configuration.json`: The initial options for the extension.